anteprandium/news2kindle/README.md

 `news2kindle` is a little Python script, based on code from `https://gist.github.com/alexwlchan/01cec115a6f51d35ab26` will read a list of RSS news, package them as a MOBI file, and then send it to your kindle via kindle mail address and Amazon's whispersync.

-This script is intended for “know-how” users, if any of the above puzzles you, you're probably not the intended audience.
+This script is intended for "know-how" users, if any of the above puzzles you, you're probably not the intended audience.

 *Caveat*: If your MOBI file gets bigger than 25MB (easy if  you have a lot of RSS sources), amazon will refuse to whispersync to your device.
 Can't do anything about it.